The Aspen Art Collective has a new approach to marketing local artists.

 Conventional galleries typically sign exclusive contracts with artists to represent their work in brick-and-mortar spaces, a model with high overhead and expenses.
 Dunn explains that AAC “is a nonexclusive agency that promotes cross affiliation with other organizations to increase the audience for our artists... we believe our business model of distributed risk is undoubtedly beneficial for them."
 Without a permanent physical space, Dunn and Gray seek to foster the careers of their artists through public and private commission work, subsidized pop-up shows, a broad range of digital exposure and community engagement opportunities.
 They also take the show on the road, with a plan to return to Aqua for a second annual group show during Art Basel in Miami scheduled for 2019.

-Photography by Claire Tweedy/Scout Photography and David Clifford Photography
+Photography by: Photography by Claire Tweedy/Scout Photography and David Clifford Photography